Tokyo-based collaboration platform BeaTrust lands $2.8 million seed round – TechCrunch

 BeaTrust’s platform allows employees at large companies to discover colleagues in different departments with similar interests and skills, and gives them tools to work together on projects.

 The startup’s co-founders, Kunio Hara and Masato Kume, met while working at Google in Japan.
-Before Google, Hara held positions in Tokyo and Silicon Valley at Sumitomo Corporation, Softbank, Silicon Graphics and Microsoft, while Kume worked at Asatsu-DK.
+Before Google, Hara held positions in Tokyo and Silicon Valley at Sumitomo Corporation, SoftBank, Silicon Graphics and Microsoft, while Kume worked at Asatsu-DK.
 During their time at Google, the two focused on helping Japanese startups scale by using Google’s tools.

 Hara told TechCrunch that BeaTrust was inspired by his experience working at companies in the United States and Japan, and by the co-founders’ time at Google, where they found cross-department collaboration was an intrinsic part of the culture.
 The two began to think about how they could bring the same qualities to large Japanese corporations.